dpetrosy/42-Fractol/README.md

 > [!NOTE]
 > Because of 42 School norm requirements:
-> * Each function can't have more then 25 lines of code.
+> * Each function can't have more than 25 lines of code.
 > * All variables are declared and aligned at the top of each function.
 > * Project should be created just with allowed functions otherwise it's cheating.